 Common medication errors causing birth injuries include:

-• The wrong dosage of a medication being prescribed to a woman during pregnancy.
+- The wrong dosage of a medication was prescribed during pregnancy.

 Trauma During Delivery